radical-cybertools/radical.pilot/docs/source/user_guide/05_task_input_data.rst

 The vast majority of applications operate on data, and many of those read input data from files.
 Since RP provides an abstraction above the resource layer, it can run a Task on any pilot the application created (see :ref:`chapter_user_guide_04`).
-To ensure that the CU finds the data it needs on the resource where it runs, RP provides a mechanism to stage input data automatically.
+To ensure that the Task finds the data it needs on the resource where it runs, RP provides a mechanism to stage input data automatically.

 For each task, the application can specify

   * `source`: what data files need to be staged;
-  * `target`: what should the path be in the context of the CU execution;
+  * `target`: what should the path be in the context of the Task execution;
   * `action`: how should data be staged.

-If `source` and `target` file names are the same, and if `action` is the default `rp.TRANSFER`, then you can simply specify CU input data by giving a list of file names (we'll discuss more complex staging directives in a :ref:`later
+If `source` and `target` file names are the same, and if `action` is the default `rp.TRANSFER`, then you can simply specify Task input data by giving a list of file names (we'll discuss more complex staging directives in a :ref:`later
 <chapter_user_guide_06>` example):